YouTube

 FURTHER KINDNESS

-After declaring I was hungry and seeing as I enjoyed yesterday’s falafel so much Jed and Age took me to Ammo Hamid (Uncle Hamid).
+After admitting I was hungry and raving about how good the falafel in Aleppo had been the day before, Jed and Age took me to Ammo Hamid (Uncle Hamid).
 This restaurant is special and a bit of an institution here in Aleppo.
-They have a sign that reads; If you have no money then you eat for free!
-I know the food doesn’t cost much but no one has much here and to help and support each other as they do makes me wonder if I do enough myself sometimes.
+They have a sign that reads; If you have no money, then you eat for free!
+I know the food doesn’t cost much, but no one has much here, and to help and support each other as they do makes me wonder if I do enough myself sometimes.

 RAMA

-We were then approached by a young pleasant girl selling candy floss.
-Although difficult I normally ignore these requests as they happen everywhere you go but she was incredibly pleasant even though she couldn’t speak English – apart from the word 1.
-Jed and Age said this was her way of asking me to count from 1 – 10 so she could learn.
+We were then approached by a young, pleasant girl selling candy floss.
+Usually, I ignore these requests, as they happen everywhere you go; yet, she was incredibly pleasant, even though she couldn’t speak English, apart from the word ‘one’.
+Jed and Age said this was her way of asking me to count from 1 to 10 so she could learn.

 12 GOING ON 32

-She was way beyond her years and after seeing Jed and Age get money out to hand to her I asked if I could instead.
-“A lot of kids are left living on the street without parents or a family so we try and help each other.”
+She was way beyond her years, and after seeing Jed and Age get money out to hand to her, I asked if I could instead.
+“A lot of kids are left living on the street without parents or a family, so we try to help each other.”

-I gave her money but she wouldn’t leave.
-She clearly didn’t want more as she was just keen to talk and sometimes that was hard without coming out in a huge grin!
-Anyway eventually we moved on to eat which again Age paid for (they weren’t even eating!).
+I gave her money, but she wouldn’t leave.
+She clearly didn’t want more as she was just keen to talk, and sometimes that was hard without coming out in a huge grin!
+Anyway, eventually we moved on to eat Aleppo’s falafel, which again Age paid for (they weren’t even eating!).

 A GIFT